Stock market today: Most of Wall Street rises, adding to winning week - ExBulletin

 Higher rates have already slowed swaths of the economy and helped lead to three of the biggest US bank failures in history since March.
 Reports on the economy on Thursday are mixed.

-One showed fewer workers applying for unemployment benefits last week than expected.
+One of them showed that fewer workers applied unemployment benefits last week than expected.
 While this is good news for workers and for a strong labor market so far, it could also put upward pressure on inflation.
 This is what the Fed is desperately trying to reduce by raising its benchmark interest rate to the highest level since 2007.

 A separate report says manufacturing in the mid-Atlantic region continues to weaken, but not as badly as economists expected.

-Cisco Systems stock oscillated between small gains and losses after reporting stronger-than-expected results for the last quarter and raising its outlook for the current quarter.
+Cisco Systems stock oscillated between small gains and losses throughout the day after reporting stronger-than-expected last quarter results and raising its outlook for the current quarter.
 Analysts said some investors may be disappointed amid concerns about weaker-than-expected growth in the next fiscal year.
-Its stock was recently stable.
+Its stock ended with a gain of 1.2%.

 The majority of S&P 500 companies reported higher earnings for the first three months of the year than analysts had expected.
 But they are still on track to report a second consecutive quarter of lower profits than a year earlier, according to FactSet.

-In overseas stock markets, indices rose across much of Europe and Asia after a big rally on Wall Street from Wednesday that spread west.
+In overseas stock markets, indexes rose across much of Europe and Asia after Wall Street’s rally from Wednesday spread westward.
 The increase came after President Joe Biden said he was confident of reaching an agreement with Republicans to allow the US government to increase its credit limit and borrow more.

 This could avoid a potential first default on Washington’s debt.
-The government is expected to run out of cash to pay its bills as early as June 1 unless a deal is struck, and economists say a default could have catastrophic consequences for financial markets and the economy.
+The government is expected to run out of cash to pay its bills as early as June 1 unless a deal is struck, and economists say a default by the US federal government could have catastrophic consequences for financial markets and the economy .

 In Asia, Japan’s Nikkei 225 rose 1.6% to continue a strong recent run, while Germany’s DAX in Europe posted a 1.3% return.